 First, the proponent submits to the competent administration and MINEPDED the general project file, a request to conduct the ESIA, the ToR for the study and pays the examination fees.
 The proponent is required to use the standard format provided by Decree 00001 of February 2007.

 Contents of the scoping document

-Scoping of an EIS / ESIA should contain:
+Scoping document of an EIS / ESIA contains: